Non-Property-Damage Business Interruption Cover (‘non-damage BI’ cover) and the FCA’s test-case

 On 1 May 2020, the Financial Conduct Authority (FCA) announced its intention to seek clarity and certainty around non-damage BI cover in relation to the coronavirus pandemic.

-A test-case was brought in court against what the FCA considered to be a range of non-damage BI policy wordings that were representative of those used by the insurance industry.
-The aim of the test-case was to determine the interpretation of certain clauses within policies that include non-damage BI.
+The FCA initiated a Test Case on behalf of policyholders to determine the interpretation of certain clauses within policies that include non-damage BI.
 They hoped that this would assist in providing greater clarity to insurers and policyholders alike in the handling of COVID-19 claims.

-Please refer to the judgment or the ‘useful websites’ below for further detail.
+Please refer to the ‘useful websites’ below for further detail about the Test Case.

 Register for the latest BI updates from the FCA: www.fca.org.uk/sign-business-interruption-bi-insurance-email-updates